Tejeev/kb-tools/README.md

     +----------------------------------------+

-    1. Creat a directory for your knowledge base then from inside it, clone `kb-tools`
+    1. Create a directory for your knowledge base then from inside it, clone `kb-tools`
     2. cd into kb-tools
     3. Set configurations in `configs`
     4. ./setup-kb-local-repo.sh
     5. ./create-article.sh -q "What is kb-tools?"
-    6. Write or paste in article, add attachments directory manually and fill with any needed attachments, then close editor when article is done
+    6. Write "or paste" your article, add attachments directory manually and fill with any needed attachments, then close editor when article is done
     7. Copy commands returned by create-article and paste in terminal.
 You can run them all at once to push the article and clear your workspace, or evaluate and run one at a time.